MilindRahatwal/Kaggle-Toxicity-Prediction-II/README.md

 2. Import necessary libraries such as pandas, numpy, sklearn, and os.

-3. Load the training and test data from CSV files stored in Google Drive.
+3. Load the training and test data from CSV files.

 4. Preprocess the training and test data by splitting the Id and x columns respectively into ChemID and AssayID columns.